claytonraymond2004/forescout_connect_ccri/README.md

 - All files, no matter where they are, called either "allowed.pfx" or "allowed.p12": `.*\\allowed\.pfx|.*\\allowed\.p12`

 "Corp|Corp Guest" means the networks "Corp" OR "Corp Guest" are allowed, all others are Rouge.

+### GeoIP Location Compliance
+This policy uses the GeoIP property to show devices that arenlt compliant with an expected GeoIP location.
+In this case it has simple logic to simply show devices that have an external IP address that is in the US as complaint, otherwise they are non-compliant.
+Adjust this logic to fit your network / segments / etc.

+The idea behind this policy is to identify devices which may be using a VPN to avoid network restrictions or devices being used outside the expected areas (ie laptops being used in China/Russia).

 # Misc